cstaelin/Pathdir-Extension/README.md

 ## Building

 The Makefile uses the NETLOGO environment variable to find the NetLogo installation.
+However, if NETLOGO has not been defined, the Makefile assumes that it is being run from the extensions/pathdir directory under the directory in which NetLogo has been installed.
 If compilation succeeds, `pathdir.jar` will be created.
-See [Installation](#installation) for instructions on where to put your compiled extension.
+See [Installation](#installation) for instructions on where to put the new `pathdir.jar` if it is not already there.

 ## Author